fhlasek/SmarterPrinter/server/grafana/README.md

 ### Data Source

 All the data for this project are stored in InfluxDB.
-There are two differrent Query Languages for which it can be configured.
+There are two different Query Languages for which it can be configured.
-Some of the basic queries (see below) use a simple **InfluxQL**, but for a more sophisticated functionality, setting up a more advanced and complicated **Flux** is almost a necesity.
+Some of the basic queries (see below) use a simple **InfluxQL**, but for more sophisticated functionality, setting up a more advanced and complicated **Flux** is almost a necessity.

 **[InfluxQL](https://docs.influxdata.com/influxdb/v1.8/query_language/)**